March 24, 2025

 Installing a trusted and mature antimalware solution on your computer and keeping it regularly updated can help you contain and eliminate malware infractions before you’re put at risk.

-While the massive increase in account takeover fraud should be a significant concern to businesses and consumers alike, there are simple ways to protect yourself.
+While the growing threat of account takeover fraud attacks should be a significant concern to businesses and consumers alike, there are simple ways to help protect yourself.

 By changing how you approach passwords, keeping your browser updated, installing the right antivirus, and proactively monitoring your identity, credit, and bank accounts for unusual activity, you can massively reduce your vulnerability to this increasingly prevalent form of cybercrime.